The Helix (Falkirk): Funding

 Falkirk Council led a Big Lottery Living Landmarks bid in partnership with British Waterways (Scotland) and Central Scotland Forest Trust.
 In 2007 the consortium were successful in their application, which saw 316 entries and 3 winners, with The Helix receiving an award of £25m.
 This award was the first of its kind in Scotland through the programme, and the largest ever awarded by BIG to individual projects at the time.
+In March 2009, Falkirk Council approved the creation of the Helix Trust that would be responsible for overseeing the first phase of this project.

 Additional funding was received from a number of other sources including the Scottish Government, Sustrans, Score Environmental and Forth Environmental Trust.

 A contract worth £13.5 million was awarded to Balfour Beatty in early 2012 for the construction of the new canal.
 Another £1 million contract for the visitor centre was awarded to Nicholl Russell Studios, a firm of architects based in Dundee.

 The Kelpies

 The most visible feature of the development is the two unique equine structures known as The Kelpies.
 Each structure measures around 100 ft in height.
 The Kelpies were the brainchild of Andy Scott who also created the "Heavy Horse" sculpture at the side of the M8 motorway between Glasgow and Edinburgh.
-Another inspiration was the fact that Carnera, the UK's largest Clydesdale horse, once resided in Falkirk, hauling wagons of the soft drink Irn-Bru for Robert Barr.
+Another inspiration was that Carnera, the UK's largest Clydesdale horse, once resided in Falkirk, hauling wagons of the soft drink Irn-Bru for Robert Barr.

 Construction of the 1,600-tonne foundations for the Kelpies began in early 2013.
 The steel structures for the Kelpies were fabricated at Sherburn-in-Elmet in North Yorkshire by SH Structures; delivery of the main steelwork began in March 2013.
 Each Kelpie weighs 300 tonnes, and once the structural steel framework was erected, they were clad in 990 uniquely shaped stainless steel plates, with construction completed in October 2013.

 The Kelpies hosts a visitor experience, enabling visitors to examine the complex and impressive internal structure of The Kelpies.
 By December 2012, the channel for the canal link had been excavated, and the first major artwork was erected in the Abbotshaugh Community Woodland in early 2013.
 The project was expected to be completed by the summer of 2014.